 The City agrees in the Trust Agreement to pay from any legally available source of revenues of the City, including but not limited to the Tax Override Revenues, as and to the extent provided in the Trust Agreement, all amounts due and owing with respect to the Series 2001 Bonds issued under the Second Supplemental Trust Agreement according to the provisions of such agreement, including principal and interest hereon and the redemption price thereof.
-There shall inure to the benefit of the Bonds the City's pledge, assignment and grant to the Trustee set forth in the Covenant of Payment and Granting Clauses of the Trust Agreement of a lien on and security interest in all right, title and interest of the City in and to the Pledged Revenues, as and to the Trustee set forth in the Covenant of Payment and Granting Clauses of the Trust Agreement of a lien on and security interest in the City in and to (i) all moneys and securities held from time to time by the Trustee under the Supplemental Trust Agreement, and (ii) any and all other funds, assets, rights, property or interests therein, of every kind or description which may from time to time hereafter, by delivery or by writing of any kind executed by or on behalf of the City, be sold, transferred, conveyed, assigned, pledged, mortgaged, granted or delivered to or deposited with the Trustee as additional security under the Trust Agreement, for the equal and proportionate benefit and security of all Bonds.
+There shall inure to the benefit of the Bonds the City's pledge, assignment and grant to the Trustee set forth in the Covenant of Payment and Granting Clauses of the Trust Agreement of a lien on and security interest in all right, title and interest of the Bonds the City's pledge, assignment and grant to the Trustee set forth in the Covenant of Payment and Granting Clauses of the Trust Agreement of a lien on and security interest in all right, title and interest of the City in and to (i) all moneys and securities held from time to time by the Trustee under the Supplemental Trust Agreement, and (ii) any and all other funds, assets, rights, property or interests therein, of every kind or description which may from time to time hereafter, by delivery or by writing of any kind executed by or on behalf of the City, be sold, transferred, conveyed, assigned, pledged, mortgaged, granted or delivered to or deposited with the Trustee as additional security under the Trust Agreement, for the equal and proportionate benefit and security of all Bonds.